sandstorm-io/sandstorm/docs/developing/handbook.md

 Every Sandstorm app provides a service to the person who creates an instance of it.
 It is initially available to the person who started the instance.
-It is only available to people with whom the owner can shared the instance.
+It is only available to people with whom the owner can share the instance.
 By focusing on enabling personal computing on the web, Sandstorm aims to enable people to get creative with small apps created for a single purpose, with security provided by the platform.